 Medusa Mining (ASX:MML)

 Medusa Mining operates in the Philippines through its subsidiary Philsaga Mining.
-The company’s Co-O project is situated on the southern island of Mindanao and produced 108,578 ounces of gold in the 2016 Australian fiscal year; that’s a 19-percent increase over the previous year.
+The company’s Co-O project is situated on the southern island of Mindanao and produced 95,705 ounces of gold in the 2018 Australian fiscal year; that’s a 19-percent increase over the previous year.
 The company also reported revenues of US$124.6 million for the period, representing a 24-percent rise compared with 2017.

 Metals Exploration (LSE:MTL)

 Metals Exploration’s main asset is the Runruno gold-moly project on the island of Luzon.
 The company acquired the project in 2005, and has since increased its ownership to 100 percent.
 Runruno has a defined mineral resource of 1.39 million ounces of gold and 25.6 million pounds of moly; 1,050,000 ounces of gold are designated as measured and indicated, while 900,000 ounces of gold are listed as proven and probable reserves.